snnz/HunspellSharp/README.md

 var hunspell = new Hunspell("en.aff", "en.dic");
 ```

-Like original Hunspell, it tries to open hzipped files (.hz) in case the plain files are not found.
-Optional hzip key can be added:
+Like the original Hunspell, it attempts to open hzipped files (.hz) if plain files are not found.
+An optional hzip key can be added:

 ```csharp
 var hunspell = new Hunspell("en.aff", "en.dic", key);
 ```

 The `key` argument is a byte array.
-Use `Encoding.GetBytes` of the appropriate encoding to get byte array from a string.
+Use `Encoding.GetBytes` of the appropriate encoding to get a byte array from the string.

 With streams: